 3. Submit a Disability Benefits Questionnaire (DBQ)

 A DBQ filled out by a private physician or specialist can help your case significantly.
-It details:
+It provides detailed evidence on:

 • Pain levels